aboulom/eap-cluster-standalone/README.md

 2. Test that the service has been installed correctly by using one of the following commands.

-		a.
 		For Red Hat Enterprise Linux 6:

 			$ service jboss-as-standalone.sh start

-		b.
 		For Red Hat Enterprise Linux 7:

 			$ service jboss-as-standalone start